hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 859

 Leave those who take their religion as play and amusement, and are deluded by the life of this world.
 But admonish them with this [Qur’an], so no soul should be ruined for its misdeeds – having no protector or intercessor other than Allah.
-Even if they were to offer every form of ransom, it will not be accepted.
+Even if they were to offer every form of ransom, it would not be accepted.
 Such are the ones who will be ruined for their misdeeds.
 They will have scalding water to drink and a painful punishment for their disbelief.

 # 860